-Health is a general condition of a preson's mind and body.
-According to WHO (World Health Organisation) health is a "state of physical, metal and social well-being of a person".
+Health is a general condition of a person's mind and body.
+According to WHO (World Health Organisation) health is a "state of physical, mental and social well-being of a person".

-To make people aware and conscious of keeping healthy and disease-free we celebrate WORLD HEALTH DAY on 7th April.
+To make people aware and conscious of keeping healthy and disease-free we celebrate WORLD HEALTH DAY on 7th April every year.